-Note that this feature is in a private beta program now, related to a renewal of the Full Page Check monitor.
-See the knowledge base article Full Page Check - What’s new (beta program) for more information on the new features of this monitor type.
+Note that this feature is related to a renewal of the Full Page Check monitor.
+See the knowledge base article Full Page Check for more information on the new features of this monitor type.

 Based on an initiative by Google to simplify the conversation about website optimization, Core Web Vitals are a set of key metrics to measure website performance.
 These metrics reflect different aspects of the user experience when visiting any site, such as loading speed and visual stability.
 Poor scores on such metrics may directly affect your search engine rankings, meaning it’s important to keep track of these key numbers, so you can ensure your page is and remains properly optimized.